AhsanAyaz/ahsanayaz/content/blog/i-cant-belive-udemy-published-my-ionic-video-course/i-cant-belive-udemy-published-my-ionic-video-course.md

 <hr>

-I could keep going on talking about the magnitude of issues I faced during the process.
-Should I talk about the fact that due to this reverb, at 3:00 AM when I'd think that everyone is sleeping and I can record in peace in the living room, suddenly roosters 🐓🐓 from the neighbourhood would start crowing?
-Or the fact that there'd be vehicles 🏍️ 🚗 going around suddenly on the street that'd ruin the recording.
+I mean I could keep going on talking about the magnitude of issues I faced during the process.
+I could talk about the fact that due to this reverb, at 3:00 AM when I'd think that everyone is sleeping and I can record in peace in the living room, suddenly roosters 🐓🐓 from the neighbourhood would start crowing.
+The fact that there'd be vehicles 🏍️ 🚗 going around suddenly on the street that'd ruin the recording.
 Or that the security guard on the street would whistle 📯 every two minutes.
 And then I'd be like:

 <p align="center">
   <img title="throw table gif" width=500 alt="failure gif" src="https://media1.giphy.com/media/X83Y7r03T6uty/200.gif">